 When there was no airport, the porters used to carry all the mountaineering gear to the Everest region on foot from Kathmandu.
 The journey used to be painful and lengthy for mountaineers and Sherpas.
 Also, the trekkers hiked the same classic route via Jiri.

-But today, travelers get a direct 50 minutes, two-way Kathmandu Lukla Helicopter flight at affordable rates.
+But today, travelers get a direct 50-minute, two-way Kathmandu Lukla Helicopter flight at affordable rates.
 The advancement of Lukla airport and skyrocketed commercialization of the Everest trek and expedition have made the Kathmandu to Lukla helicopter flight affordable too.

 Most Everest Base Camp trekkers land at Lukla and hike to Phakding for an overnight stay.
 Phakding has several teahouses and luxury lodges with bustling trekkers, guides, porters, and locals.